A chance encounter changed the lives of design duo Elvis and Kresse. And the sustainable fashion world was enriched as a result

 They had been experimenting with hoses for a while but had never made any accessories.
 One day, they designed a belt.
 “The leather on Elvis’ old belt perished but the buckle was still in great shape.
 He cut a new belt out of the hose.
 On the same day, we took an order for 1,000 belts,” says Kresse, with a deep sense of creative contentment.

 Working with a hose isn’t easy.
-No one knows it better than Elvis and Kresse.
+And no one knows it better than Elvis and Kresse.
 For, it took them five years of trial-and-error to make a billfold wallet that they could really be proud of.
 “We always design backwards, based on the unique properties and qualities of our materials.”

 The designers work with highly skilled leather crafts professionals, many of whom have worked for noted European houses.
 “It requires a great deal of love and skill to transform it into a workable textile,” says Kresse.